Division of Mayo: Electorate history

 At its creation in 1984, Mayo was a rural electorate that stretched from the seaside town of Victor Harbor to the Adelaide Hills, which had previously been represented mostly by the seats of Barker and Boothby.
 A safe Liberal seat, it began with a notional 12.3 per cent Liberal two-party margin ahead of the 1984 election.
-Liberal Alexander Downer, fifth and latest of the Downer family political dynasty, notionally retained Mayo for the Liberals and would hold the seat for 24 years.
+Liberal Alexander Downer retained Mayo for the Liberals and would hold the seat for 24 years.

 At the 1990 election, the Australian Democrats, who traditionally polled better in the area covered by Mayo than anywhere else in Australia, first revealed themselves as a real contender in that seat, polling a primary vote of 21.3 per cent from an increase of 11.7 per cent, coming third by just 2 per cent of the primary vote less than Labor.
 Then-Democrats leader Janine Haines chose to contest the neighbouring Division of Kingston at the 1990 election, obtaining a 26.4 per cent primary vote, but came third well behind the Liberals, with sitting Labor member Gordon Bilney retaining the seat.
 It was speculated at the time that if the high-profile Haines had contested Mayo instead, she may have been able to defeat Downer—presumably by gaining the additional 2 percent the Democrats needed to overtake Labor for second place, and defeat Downer on Labor preferences.